matcoope/Bass/README.md

 framework as dependency — currently only [Carthage](#carthage) is supported.

 #### Carthage
-To add thr dependency, simply add Bass to your `Cartfile`:
+To add the dependency, simply add Bass to your `Cartfile`:

 ```
 github "Starling-Inc/Bass" ~> 2.0